openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

     ```bash
     oc label namespace default istio-injection=enabled
     ```
 1. Injection occurs at pod creation time.
+Kill the running pod to be injected with a proxy sidecar.
+    ```bash
+    oc delete pod -l app=sleep
+    ```
-Kill the running pod and verify a new pod is created with the injected sidecar.
+1. Verify a new pod is created with the injected sidecar.
 The original pod has `1/1 READY` containers, and the pod with injected sidecar has `2/2 READY` containers.
     ```bash
-    oc delete pod -l app=sleep
     oc get pod -l app=sleep
     NAME                     READY   STATUS    RESTARTS   AGE
     sleep-5577c64d7c-w9vpk   2/2     Running   0          12s